Abhisheknarsing/kirankumargonti/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Graduated in Computer Science and Engineering at Guru Nanak Institute of Technology, Hyderabad.
-- 🔭 &nbsp;  I’m currently looking for job ...
+- 🔭 &nbsp; I’m currently looking for Job
 - 🌱 &nbsp; Learning more about Full Stack Web development, Machine Learning and Artificial Intelligence.
-- ✍️ &nbsp; Freelancer and Youtube Creator
+- 💻 &nbsp; Freelancer and [Youtube](https://youtube.com/kirankumargonti) creator

 <h3>🛠 Tech Stack</h3>